 \section{Abstract}

 In this paper, we consider a network of agents that has to self-assign a set of tasks while respecting resource constraints.
 One possible formulation is the Generalized Assignment Problem, where the goal is to find a maximum payoff while satisfying capability constraints.
 We propose a purely distributed branch-and-price algorithm to solve this problem in a cooperative fashion.
 Inspired by classical (centralized) branch-and-price schemes, in the proposed algorithm each agent locally solves small linear programs, generates columns by solving simple knapsack problems, and communicates to its neighbors a fixed number of basic columns.
-Also, we propose a cloud-assisted version of the algorithm that accelerates the branching process and requires less memory and computation from agents.
-We prove finite-time convergence of both the algorithms to an optimal solution of the problem.
-Then, we apply the proposed schemes to a dynamic task assignment scenario in which a team of robots has to visit tasks appearing over time.
-We implement the proposed algorithms in a ROS testbed and provide experiments for a team of heterogeneous robots solving the dynamic assignment problem.
+We prove finite-time convergence of the algorithm to an optimal solution of the problem.
+Then, we apply the proposed scheme to a generalized assignment scenario in which a team of robots has to serve a set of tasks.
+We implement the proposed algorithm in a ROS testbed and provide experiments for a team of heterogeneous robots solving the assignment problem.